When applying for a new premises licence you must show that the four main objectives of the Licensing Act 2003 have been addressed. These are:

 publish an advertisement in a local newspaper on at least one occasion during the 10 working days following the day on which we received your application

-If your premises is larger than 50 square metres, you will need to display additional notices at 50 metre intervals.
+If your premises is larger than 50 square metres, you will need to display additional notices at 50 metre intervals along the external perimeter of the premises abutting any highway.

 Representations must be sent to: